lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/3_Use_ML_to_analyze_Data_in_Tables.md

 # Use ML to automatically analyze data in tables

 ### Why do this
- - You want to analyze structured data stored in tables via machine learning models
+ - ANALYZE structured data stored in tables via machine learning models
- - You would like GCP to create the best-fit ML model for your data
+ - USE GCP to create the best-fit ML model for your data

 ### What is this
  - Ability to use ML on tabular data without manually creating/training an ML model